martin-ger/esp_wifi_repeater/README.md

 <img src="https://raw.githubusercontent.com/martin-ger/esp_wifi_repeater/master/FlashRepeaterWindows.jpg">

 If "QIO" mode fails on your device, try "DIO" instead.
 Also have a look at the "Detected Info" to check size and mode of the flash chip.

-Sometimes, especially on old ESP-01s, there is a wrong or non-matching version of "esp_init_data_default.bin" in the flash.
-If the firmware files from above flash correctly but after reboot you see only garbage on the serial and/or the LED on GPIO2 is flashing rapidly, try to re-initialize this sector: download https://github.com/martin-ger/esp_wifi_repeater/raw/master/firmware/esp_init_data_default_v08_vdd33.bin and flash it to 0x7c000 for 512 kB modules (some ESP-01, Sonoff Switch), 0xfc000 for 1 MB modules (most ESP-01), or 0x3fc000 for 4 MB modules (most ESP-12, Wemos D1).
-Flashing this sector also initializes the ADC to measure Vdd (the supply voltage) instead of an external input.

 If your downloaded firmware still doesn't start properly, please check with the enclosed checksums whether the binary files are possibly corrupted.

 # Known Issues
 - Due to the limitations of the ESP's SoftAP implementation, there is a maximum of 8 simultaniously connected stations.